- Do you have any materials to support holistic admissions practices?

 - Does the GRE Comparison Tool for Business Schools work with both current and prior GRE score scales?

 No, the easy-to-use GRE Comparison Tool for Business Schools, which is designed to help newer GRE score users understand GRE scores in the context of GMAT® scores, allows users to enter GRE Verbal Reasoning and Quantitative Reasoning scores on the current 130–170 score scale.
 The ability to predict GMAT scores based on the prior GRE General Test scores (200–800 score scale) is no longer included in the tool.
 GRE scores are reportable for five years; therefore, scores from the prior GRE General Test are no longer reportable.

 - How was the GRE Comparison Tool for Business Schools developed?

-The research used to create the GRE Comparison Tool included a study with data from individuals who took both the GRE General Test and the GMAT test under standard testing conditions — and tried their best on both tests.
-An enhanced version of the tool, introduced in July 2013, includes empirical data collected from test takers who took both the GRE General Test, which launched in August 2011, and the GMAT® exam.
+The research used to create the GRE Comparison Tool included a study with empirical data collected from individuals who took both the GRE General Test and the GMAT test under standard testing conditions — and tried their best on both tests.
 Please see GRE Comparison Tool for Business Schools.

 - What level of math content is included in the GRE General Test?